 Helps overcome the habit of binge eating: Walking is one of the best ways to kick your stress eating habits.
 Experts believe that stress eating is more often a symptom of an emotional or psychological problem.
 Walking releases endorphin into your system and reverses the cortisol levels in your body, helping you curb stress eating.

-Improves your breathing: When walking, your breathing rate increases, causing oxygen to travel faster through bloodstream, helping to eliminate waste products and improve your energy level and the ability to heal.
+Improves your breathing: When walking, your breathing rate increases, causing oxygen to travel faster through the bloodstream, helping to eliminate waste products and improve your energy level and the ability to heal.

 Prevents dementia: Older people who walk six miles or more per week are more likely to avoid brain shrinkage and preserve memory as the years pass.
 A study from the University of Virginia Health System in Charlottesville found that men between the ages of 71 and 93 who walked more than a quarter of a mile per day had half the incidence of dementia and Alzheimer’s disease, compared to those who walked less.